A Criminal Justice Master's Degree Designed to Fit Your Schedule

 - Critical-thinking and problem-solving skills necessary for effective leadership and policy-making.

-- Opportunities to conduct original research and projects with real-world applications
+- Opportunities to design original research and complete projects with real-world applications for criminal justice agencies and non-profit organizations.

 Most students choose to focus on applied research skills that allow them to assist their agencies immediately, though some choose to pursue research that advances the overall body of knowledge in criminology and criminal justice.
-Our mix of experienced faculty will help you follow the path that inspires you.
+Our experienced faculty will mentor you as you choose your individualized path of study and research.

 Career Options for Graduates